dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T2118: The arts are vital for society's growth and understanding.
+### T2118: The arts are a necessity, not a luxury.

 |Support|
 |---|